popkristina/Twitter_community_detection/README.md

 Tweets used from dataset: random selection from id collections election filter 1 through 6.

-[Hydrator tool](https://github.com/DocNow/hydrator): Used to retrieve tweets from tweet ids
+[Hydrator tool](https://github.com/DocNow/hydrator) used to retrieve tweets from tweet ids

 Since Twitter gives away its data in json format, the tweets were first processed with R and converted in csv format.